Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-One evening in November 1981, Wood, 43, joined friend Christopher Walken and her husband, actor Robert Wagner, on the yacht the Splendor, off the Southern California coast.
-According to the ship's captain Dennis Davern (via The Daily Beast), the couple got into a heated fight, and there's evidence that Wood left the boat and unsuccessfully tried to sail to land, per CNN.
-Whatever the circumstances of the night, Wood's body was found by a lifeguard off Catalina Island hours after her disappearance, according to CBS Los Angeles.
+One evening in November 1981, Wood, then 43 years old, joined friend Christopher Walken and her husband, actor Robert Wagner, on the yacht Splendor off the Southern California coast.
+According to the ship's captain Dennis Davern (via The Daily Beast), the couple got into a heated fight, and there's evidence that Wood left the boat and unsuccessfully tried to sail to land.
+Whatever the circumstances of the night, Wood's body was found by a lifeguard off Catalina Island hours after her disappearance.
 The Los Angeles County Coroner called Wood's death the result of an accidental drowning.

-According to CNN, homicide detectives reopened the case in 2011 after receiving new information about Wood's death that the Los Angeles County Sheriff found "intriguing," in the words of spokesperson Steve Whitmore.
+Homicide detectives reopened the case in 2011 after receiving new information about Wood's death that the Los Angeles County Sheriff found "intriguing," in the words of spokesperson Steve Whitmore (via CNN).
 After more investigation, Wood's death certificate was officially edited, the cause changing from "accidental drowning" to "drowning and other undetermined factors."
 The coroner shared more details in 2013 (via CNN), pointing out that Wood had bruises and abrasions on her body and face that she likely suffered before she hit the water, indicating an assault.

 Advertisement